 A two-week “highlights” version of our flagship Brazil tour to the most endemic-rich corner of the South American continent.
 Over 140 possible endemics, including many hummingbirds, antbirds, and colorful tanagers set amidst beautiful scenery including the fabulous Intervales State Park and famous Itatiaia highlands, and the white-sand beaches, deep blue bays, and forest-cloaked mountains that define much of Rio’s famed Serra do Mar and coastline.

 South America’s largest country is also one of its richest for birds.
-Nowhere is this more apparent than in southeastern Brazil, where habitats range from coastal rainforest and wet pampas to montane cloud forest and plateau grassland.
+Nowhere is this more apparent than in southeastern Brazil, where habitats range from lush coastal rainforest and wet pampas to montane cloud forest and plateau grassland.
 The avifauna of southeast Brazil has radiated in a myriad of directions.
 Today there are more than 180 species of Atlantic Forest endemics found nowhere else in the world.

 This tour centers on what we consider to be the heart of Brazil’s Atlantic Forest, and more specifically, the heart of the famed Serra do Mar.
 Our itinerary will spend time in both coastal lowlands and montane forest, as we seek a wide range of Atlantic Forest endemics, among them some of the rarest and most localized of Brazilian specialties.

 This tour also includes time at Ubatuba, an area where VENT pioneered birding tours in the early 1990s.
-Along the way, we should see an impressive number of regional endemics, among them such prizes as Mantled and White-necked hawks; Rusty-barred and Tawny-browed owls; Long-trained Nightjar; Saw-billed Hermit; Festive and Frilled coquettes; both species of Plovercrest; Crescent-chested Puffbird; Black-billed Scythebill; Orange-eyed and Orange-breasted thornbirds; Itatiaia Thistletail; Giant, Tufted, Large-tailed, Spot-backed, and White-bearded antshrikes; Black-hooded and Unicolored antwrens; Black-cheeked Gnateater; Slaty Bristlefront; Spotted Bamboowren; Buff-throated Purpletuft; Black-and-gold Cotinga; Black-capped Piprites; Fork-tailed Tody-Tyrant; Half-collared Sparrow; and more hummingbirds, tyrannulets, antthrushes, and a hoard of colorful endemic tanagers than you can shake a stick at!
+Along the way, we should see an impressive number of regional endemics, among them such prizes as Solitary Tinamou; Mantled and White-necked hawks; Giant Snipe; Buff-fronted, Rusty-barred, and Tawny-browed owls; the stupendous Long-trained Nightjar; Saw-billed Hermit; Festive and Frilled coquettes (at feeders); both species of Plovercrest; Crescent-chested Puffbird; Black-billed Scythebill; Orange-eyed and Orange-breasted thornbirds; Itatiaia Thistletail; Giant, Tufted, Large-tailed, Spot-backed, and White-bearded antshrikes; Black-hooded and Unicolored antwrens; Variegated Antpitta; Black-cheeked Gnateater; Slaty Bristlefront; Spotted Bamboowren; Buff-throated Purpletuft; Black-and-gold Cotinga; Black-capped Piprites; Fork-tailed Pygmy-Tyrant; Half-collared Sparrow; and more hummingbirds, tyrannulets, antthrushes, and a hoard of colorful endemic tanagers than you can shake a stick at!
 We will also have excellent chances of finding some of the least predictable and hardest-to-find specialties of the region, including Black-fronted Piping-Guan, Blue-bellied Parrot, Helmeted Woodpecker, Salvadori’s Antwren, Russet-winged Spadebill, Swallow-tailed Cotinga, and Black-legged Dacnis.